Personalisation: Dynamic content, merge fields, and more

 Manual Way - From Database

 Every data field in your database, from 'first name' to 'campaign totals', has both a source and a unique field ID.
 These can be found in Organisation > Custom Fields or refer to the Data Fields Explained guide.
-To pull data from these fields into content, you use:
+To pull data from these fields into content, you use a format like this:

 {{source.fieldID}}